kubeflow/website/content/en/docs/ibm/create-cluster.md

 ```shell
 ibmcloud ks clusters --provider ${WORKER_NODE_PROVIDER} |grep ${CLUSTER_NAME}|awk '{print "Name:"$1"\tState:"$3}'
 ```

-## For VPC infrastructure.
+## For VPC infrastructure

-Here we are assuming, that a user starts from scratch and creates a new vpc instance, but realistically a user may have an existing VPC with a public gateway already attached and also a subnet to create a cluster.
-Please feel free to directly proceed to `Step 5` and substitute appropriate values.
+In this section the assumption is that that a user starts cluster configuration from scratch and creates a new VPC instance.
+However, a user may already have an existing VPC with a public gateway attached, as well as a subnet to create a cluster—in this case feel free to proceed to step 5 and substitute appropriate values.

-* Step 1.
-Install a vpc-infrastructure plugin.
+1. Begin with installing a vpc-infrastructure plugin:

 `$ ibmcloud plugin install vpc-infrastructure`